Multi-Party Protocols, Information Complexity and Privacy: The model

 We work in the \textit{multi-party number in hand peer-to-peer} model.
 Each player has unbounded local computation power and, in addition to its input $X_i$, has access to a source of private randomness $R_i$.
 We will use the notation $R$ for $(R_i)$, \textit{i.e.}, the private randomness of all players.
 A source of public randomness $R^p$ is also available to all players.
 The system consists of $k$ players and a family of $k$ functions $f = (f_i)_{i\in\Ni{1}{k}}$, with $\forall~i \in\Ni{1}{k}, f_i: \prod\limits_{l=1}^{k}\calX_l \rightarrow \calY_i$, where $\calX_l$ denotes the set of possible inputs of player $l$, and ${\calY_i}$ denotes the set of possible outputs of player $i$.
 The players are given some input $x = (x_i)\in \prod\limits_{i=1}^{k}\calX_i$, and for every $i$, player $i$ has to compute $f_i(x)$.
 Each player has a special write-only output tape.

 We define the communication model as follows, which is the asynchronous setting, with some restrictions.
 To make the discussion simpler we assume a global time which is {\em unknown} to the players.
 Every pair of players is connected by a bidirectional communication link that allows them to send messages in both directions.
-There is no bound on the delivery time of a message, but every message is delivered in finite time, and the communication link maintains FIFO order in each of the two directions.
+There is no bound on the delivery time (i.e., when the message arrives to its destination node) of a message, but every message is delivered in finite time, and the communication link maintains FIFO order in each of the two directions.
+Messages that arrive to the head of the link at the destination node of that link are buffered until they are read by that node.
 Given a specific time we define the {\em view} of player $i$, denoted $D_i$, as the input of that player, $X_i$, its private randomness, $R_i$, and the messages received so far by player $i$.
 The protocol of each player $i$ runs in {\em local} rounds.
 In each round, player $i$ sends messages to some subset of the other players.
 The identity of these players, as well as the content of these messages, depend on the current view of player $i$.
 The player also decides whether to write a (nonempty) string on its output tape.
 Then, the player waits for messages from a certain subset of the other players, where this subset is also determined by the current view of the player.
+That is, the player reads a single message from each of the incoming links that connect it to that subset of other players.
+If for a certain such link no message is available, then the player waits until such message is available (i.e., arrives).
 Then the (local) round of player $i$ terminates\footnote{The fact that the receiving of the incoming messages comes as the last step of the (local) round comes only to emphasize that the sending of the messages and the writing on the output tape are a function of only the messages received in previous (local) rounds.}.
-To make it possible for the player to identify the arrival of the {\em complete} message that it waits for, we require that each message sent by a player in the protocol is self-delimiting.
+To make it possible for the player to identify the arrival of the {\em complete} message that it waits for, we require that each message sent by a player in the protocol be self-delimiting.

+Denote by ${\calD}_i^j$ the set of possible views of player $i$ at the end of local round $j$, $j \geq 0$, where the beginning of the protocol is considered round $0$.
+Formally, a protocol $\pi$ is defined by a set of local programs, one for each player $i$, where the local program of player $i$ is defined by a sequence of functions, parametrized by the index of the {\em local} round $j$, $j\geq 1$: